tjdett/aorra-eresearch-2013/slides.md

 Reef report cards are issued for each calendar year, tracking progress against the 2009 baseline measurements.
 Metrics include:

- - % of farmers who have adopted best practice land management
+ - the % of farmers who have adopted best practice land management
- - % coverage of groundcover and riparian vegetation
+ - % of coverage for groundcover and riparian vegetation
- - catchment pollution loads
+ - catchment water pollution loads
- - marine coral health, sea-grass abundance and water quality
+ - marine coral health & sea-grass abundance and
+ - water quality out on the reef.

 The report cards provide a scientific basis for assessing the effectiveness of the protection plan.